andy1197/sjsucsguide/README.md

 Receiving an add code as a non-graduating senior is extremely inconsistent, especially for popular courses/professors.
 Make sure you’re already enrolled for a backup class that you can later drop if you receive an add code for the desired course.

+## Transfers
+### Transfer Registration
+Transfers I’ve talked to were able to enroll in classes before their final CC quarters were over and had their final transcripts sent in.
+For a more specific reference, they were able to register for Fall 2021 classes starting June 9th, 2021.

+Your registration date will be later than all students who are already attending, but this actually isn’t as bad as it sounds.
+You’re essentially locked from taking CS electives anyways since all of them require 146—assuming you took the CS 46B and CS 47 equivalencies at your CC, the two most relevant CS classes you’ll have access to are CS 146 (Data Structures and Algorithms) and CS 147 (Computer Architecture).
+The department knows that these are major required courses and makes sure to provide plenty of sections for transfers and 4-year students alike.

+### Transfer Advising
+Advising for transfer students (especially if you start in a Fall semester) is weird.
+During summer, the traditional advisors list are (hopefully) enjoying their summers and aren’t obligated to advise.
+Hence, if the timing of your class enrollment period falls during the summer, refer to the CS advising page for who to contact for advising during the summer (usually a specific email or the CS department mailbox).

+If you’re seeking advice not during the summer and you haven’t passed CS 146 (which should be the norm if you’re an incoming transfer), I believe you should contact COSAC for advising.
+You can find more details on advising in the HOLDS section.

+### Choosing Your First Semester Classes
+CS 146 is a must-have.
+It single handedly unlocks the vast majority of CS electives and CS major requirements, so take it as soon as possible.

+**Major Requirements with no CS 146 prereq*
+* CS 151: Object-Oriented Programming
+* CS 154: Formal Languages & Computability
+* CS 147: Computer Architecture

+From there, the rest of your class list depends on how much time and effort you’re willing to spend on school.
+I’ll refer to the same 2-year plan linked above.
+My suggestions are as follows:
+* Take 4-5 classes your first semester, and take it a little easier as the CC → university transition can be difficult (rigor, environment, etc.)
+* Take CS 146 as soon as possible
+* Taking CS 151 early won’t hurt, and you can essentially treat it like an “Advanced X” class where you mainly learn about good object-oriented programming practices in X language (my professor used Java, but I hear some professors use other common languages)
+* In addition to CS 146, I’d suggest taking at most two more “difficult” classes (and strongly suggest only one).
+Fill the rest in with easier classes.
+Of course, you know your capabilities the best, so you make the call at the end of the day.
+* Difficult classes include: Advanced Math (MATH 32, 142, 161A), CS 147
+* Medium difficulty classes: CS 151, CS 154 (heavily professor dependent, see the Major Requirement Difficulty section in COURSES)
+* Easy (but potentially time consuming) classes include: CS 100W, PHIL 134, Area R, Area S
+* You can see my full thoughts/recommendations on the classes (and Areas R/S) above in the GE RECOMMENDATIONS subsection and PROGRAM OVERVIEW section.
+* Some example schedules:
+* CS 146, CS 147, CS 100W, PHIL 134, Area R
+* CS 146, Advanced Math, CS 100W, Area R, CS 151
+* CS 146, CS 151, CS 100W, PHIL 134, Area S

+### 2-Year Plan
+The CS department has a 2-year plan for transfer students.
+The 2020-21 plan assumes you took 46A/B in a different language at CC and need 49J, and thus suggests taking 146 in your second semester.
+Their plan also assumes you have a PE-waiver.
+I’m not sure CS majors could get a waiver the last time I checked, but things might’ve changed, so I’d ask an advisor.
+My advice for “first semester classes” below differs slightly.

+Your required classes are the same as a 4-year student excluding lower division GEs and basic major classes (CS 46A, CS 46B, CS 47, Math 42, PHYS 50, PHYS 51, MATH 30, MATH 31).
+You can find a detailed list of the classes you need in the PROGRAM OVERVIEW section, and advice for building a plan can be found in the PLANNING section.

+CS transfers, unlike those who enter as freshman, do qualify for a PE waiver.
+This information can be found here.

 ## Outside the Classroom
 ### Student Organizations
 Student organizations are great networking opportunities and offer a sense of community often devoid given SJSU’s “commuter school” status.
 Many CS/engineering-oriented organizations host speakers and provide easy access to projects, career guidance, and internship/job opportunities.